LeonKG/LiGo/README.md

 # LiGo
-Creating the static website with Jekyll
+New static website powered by Jekyll